Hiking and walking through Las Alpujarras

 Pedro A. de Alarcon - Torvizcon

-Pedro Antonio de Alarcon himself sand the praises of the fruits of these lands, waxing lyrical in his book: "Such figs, such almonds, and such grapes !"
+Pedro Antonio de Alarcon himself praised of the fruits of these lands, waxing lyrical in his book: "Such figs, such almonds, and such grapes !"

 Panjuila - Almegijar